apurv0589/Assignment1/Readme.md

     git remote add origin https://github.com/username/repositoryname.git

 ### 3. Git Status
-This command is use to check the status of the files in working directory.
+#### This command is use to check the status of the files in working directory.
 The status of the file can be
-Modified
+    Changes not staged for commit:
+    Changes to be committed:
+Changes not staged for commit means you need to add that file in staging area with git add 'file name' command.
+Changes to be committed means the file is in staging area and changes need to cimmit by using git commit -m'message'.

+### 3. Git add
+#### This command is use to add the file in staging area.
+This is the first step heeds to be done if any changes made in the file/files.
+The command is
+        git add 'file name' to add specific file in staging
+        git add . to add all the files of current working directory in stagging

-commit
+### 3. Git commit
+#### This command is use for commiting the changes and making file ready to push to repository from staging.
+The command is
+        git commit -m 'message for commit'